GAN Inversion: A Survey: GAN Inversion Methods

 \subsubsection{Supported Resolution}

 \figmodel

 The image resolution that a GAN inversion method can support is mainly determined by the capacity of generators and inversion mechanisms.
 Zhu~\etal~\cite{zhu2016generative} use GCGANs trained on several datasets with images of $64 \times 64$ pixels, and Bau~\etal~\cite{bau2019gandissect,bau2019ganpaint} adopt PGGANs~\cite{karras2017progressive} trained with images of size $256 \times 256$ pixels from Lsun~\cite{yu2015lsun}.
 However, some methods cannot fully leverage the pretrained GAN model.
-In~\cite{zhu2020indomain}, Zhu~\etal propose an encoder to map the given images to the latent space of StyleGAN.
-This method (Figure~\ref{fig:modelcompare} (a)) performs well for images of $256 \times 256$ pixels but does not scale up well to images of $1024 \times 1024$ pixels due to the heavy computational cost (where 1/n in the figure means semantic feature maps of 1/n original input resolution).
-Conversely, the pSp method proposed by Richardson~\etal~\cite{richardson2020encoding} (Figure~\ref{fig:modelcompare} (b)) can synthesize images of $1024 \times 1024$ pixels, regardless of input image size, since the 18 map2style modules they proposed are used to predict 18 single-layer latent codes separately.
+Zhu~\etal~\cite{zhu2020indomain} propose an encoder to map the given images to the latent space of StyleGAN.
+This method (Fig.~\ref{fig:modelcompare} (a)) performs well for images of $256 \times 256$ pixels but does not scale up well to images of $1024 \times 1024$ pixels due to the high computational cost (where 1/n in the figure means semantic feature maps of 1/n original input resolution).
+Conversely, the pSp method proposed by Richardson~\etal~\cite{richardson2020encoding} (Fig.~\ref{fig:modelcompare} (b)) can synthesize images of $1024 \times 1024$ pixels, regardless of input image size, since the 18 map2style modules they proposed are used to predict 18 single-layer latent codes separately.
 Wei~\etal~\cite{wei2021simpleinversion} propose a similar model but with a lightweight encoder.
 Similar to~\cite{richardson2020encoding}, features from three semantic levels are used to predict different parts of the latent codes.
-Nevertheless, this model predicts 9, 5, and 4 layers of latent codes from each semantic level, as shown in Figure~\ref{fig:modelcompare} (c).
-Recently, numerous applications such as face swapping on megapixels~\cite{zhu2021megafs} and infinite-resolution image synthesis~\cite{lin2021infinity} are developed as image inversion models can support high-resolution images.
+Nevertheless, this model predicts 9, 5, and 4 layers of latent codes from each semantic level, as shown in Fig.~\ref{fig:modelcompare} (c).
+Recent applications such as face swapping on megapixels~\cite{zhu2021megafs,bai2021identity} and infinite-resolution image synthesis~\cite{lin2021infinity} are developed as image inversion methods that can support high-resolution image editing.